deimors/UnityDependencyInjection/README.md

 }
 ```

 This is going to be our domain model.
 It's a simple domain model; all it does is increment a counter.
-The one event we expect out of it is an `Incremented` event containing the current count as an integer.
+For now, we'll just expect it to emit an `Incremented` event containing the current count as an integer.

 ```
 using System;